Nisha789/order-tracking-etl/README.md

 1. **Upload Data:** Place the CSV files in the GCP bucket directory tracking_orders/staging_zn.
 2. **Workflow Automation:**
     - The Databricks Workflow automatically triggers the notebooks based on file arrival in the staging bucket.
-    - The notebooks are executed in the following order: stage-load-data.ipynb target_data_load.ipynb
+    - The notebooks are executed in the following order: `stage-load-data.ipynb` and `target_data_load.ipynb`
 3. **Check Results:**
     - Verify that the processed data is available in the Delta tables (stage_zn_new, target_zn_new).
     - Confirm that the source files are moved to the archive directory.